ekamperi/ekamperi.github.io/_posts/2020-12-01-mandelbrot-set-one-liner.md

  <img style="width: 70%; height: 70%" src="{{ site.url }}/images/single_mandel.png" alt="Mandelbrot set with Mathematica">
 </p>

-The following code visualizes the set with increasing resolution:
+The following code visualizes the set with increasing resolution.
+As we scan the complex plane $$\mathbb{C}$$ with a finer resolution, the set's boundary gets increasingly intricate.

 {% highlight mathematica %}
 {% raw %}